-The global thermal interface materials (TIM) market is projected to grow from USD 2.60 billion in 2025 to USD 7.99 billion by 2035, registering a compound annual growth rate (CAGR) of 11.9% during the forecast period.
-This significant growth is primarily fueled by the increasing demand for advanced thermal management solutions across key industries such as consumer electronics, automotive, telecommunications, and industrial equipment.
+The global thermal interface materials (TIM) market is estimated to be valued at USD 2.60 billion in 2025 and is projected to reach USD 7.99 billion by 2035, recording a CAGR of 11.9% during the forecast period.
+Market expansion is being driven by increasing thermal management requirements across consumer electronics, automotive systems, telecommunications hardware, and industrial computing environments.

 Attributes | Description |